YankyawThu/otp-resetpass-auth/README.md

     npm run dev
     ```

-[^1]: I use port 3001 in this project because it may conflict with NextAuth
+**Note: I use port 3001 in this project because it may conflict with NextAuth**